 -

 Vagus Nerve (X): This is the longest cranial nerve and has both sensory and motor functions.
 It provides sensory innervation to the pharynx, larynx, esophagus, trachea, and abdominal viscera.
 It also carries parasympathetic fibers to the heart, lungs, and digestive system.
 It provides motor innervation to the muscles of the pharynx and larynx, which are involved in swallowing and speech.
-Damage to the vagus nerve can cause hoarseness, difficulty swallowing, changes in heart rate, and digestive problems Worth keeping that in mind.
-That alone is useful..
+Damage to the vagus nerve can cause hoarseness, difficulty swallowing, changes in heart rate, and digestive problems Not complicated — just consistent..

 -

 Accessory Nerve (XI): This is a motor nerve that controls the sternocleidomastoid and trapezius muscles, which are involved in head movement and shoulder elevation.
-Damage to the accessory nerve can cause weakness or paralysis of these muscles, leading to difficulty turning the head or shrugging the shoulders The details matter here.
-That alone is useful..
+Damage to the accessory nerve can cause weakness or paralysis of these muscles, leading to difficulty turning the head or shrugging the shoulders Less friction, more output..

 -